AloofBuddha/portfolio/writing/README.md

 # Summary

 This is a markdown document that showcases some of my teaching files.
-I used to teach at s programming bootcamp and taught concepts like recursion and dynamic programming with talks like the one included.
+I used to teach at a programming bootcamp and taught concepts like recursion and dynamic programming with talks like the one included.
+I included this mainly to illustrate my ability to communicate technical ideas.

 # Source